Posts in nyc

 Below is Wisdom, by Lee Lawrie.
 The relief is on the entrance to 30 Rock, facing the Christmas tree.

 This year’s Norway Spruce is from West Stockbridge, Mass.
-The tree lighting is Dec.
-4. This picture shows the Channel Gardens.
-Soon, Valerie Clarebout’s angels will line the fountain.
-But … still no Mrs. Claus anywhere on the entire complex.
+Santa will be there for the lighting on Dec.
+4. But … still no Mrs. Claus anywhere on the entire complex.

-Here is a promotion for Wicked, as presented on the Plaza between 1 Rock, where I work, and 10 Rockefeller.
+Here is a promotion for the movie Wicked, as presented on the Plaza between 1 Rock, where I work, and 10 Rockefeller.
 All of the figures are made of Legos!

 Here’s where I see the back of Hoda Kodb’s head every morning.

 Below is a fabulous bas-relief, News, outside the old Associated Press building.
-Artist Isamu Noguchi intended for these five male figures to seek the same story using all the latest technology of the time.
+Artist Isamu Noguchi intended for these five male figures to seek the same story, using all the latest technology.
 Who will be the fastest?

 News by Isamu Noguchi